Seller Disclosure Texas: Avoid Mistakes When Selling a Home

 • Complete a Pre-Sale Inspection: Conduct a pre-sale home inspection before you sell your home.
 It will help you to identify and address issues.
 This also helps build trust with potential buyers.

-• Review the Sales Contract Carefully: Check provisions about seller disclosure in your contract.
+• Review the Sales Contract Carefully: Check the provisions about Texas sellers disclosure in your contract.
 However, failure to disclose can lead to legal issues.
 It can also cause the sale to collapse.

 • Document Everything: Keep records of any repairs, renovations, or maintenance done on the property.
 Moreover, this paperwork is proof that you’ve dealt with known issues.

-• Disclose Everything: To avoid problems in your home disclosure statement, you should disclose everything.
+• Disclose Everything: To avoid problems in your house disclosure statement, you should disclose everything.
 Also, a minor issue could turn out to be important.

 • Consult with Professionals: If you’re unsure about what needs to be disclosed, seek help from real estate attorneys.
 They are familiar with local laws and practices and can help you handle any issue.